Idhe Maa Katha: Production

 Principal photography of the film was done in early 2020.
 The film's production was halted due to COVID-19 pandemic in March 2020 and in November 2020, the shooting of the film resumed, following the relaxation of COVID-19 lockdown in India.

-Release
+Release and reception

-The film received mixed review from critics with The Times of India calling it "A biker film that’s neither adventurous nor engaging".
+The film received mixed reviews from critics with The Times of India calling it "A biker film that’s neither adventurous nor engaging".
 The film was a commercial failure.